top of page

 Evansville

-Evansville describes electrical licenses as master, journeyman, and apprentice.
+Evansville describes electrical licenses as master and journeyman.
 The requirements for license applications don’t appear to be different between master and journeyman levels, however, Evansville requires that masters score a 75 percent on their exam, while all other levels score a 70 percent.

 South Bend